Myat Kaung Khant: Club career

+On 23 December 2019, Myat signed with Thai League 2 club Chainat Hornbill.
+He make his debut on 14 February 2020 against Phrae United.

+On 4 November 2023, Myat moved to Indonesia to signed for Persikabo 1973 on loan.
+He scored his first goal for the club in a 2–2 draw against Bhayangkara on 3 December.
+During the match against Bali United on 15 April 2024, Myat scored the winning goal in a 3–2 win helping his team to get the 3 points in the league.

 International career

 Under-19

-Myat Kaung Khant made his debut for the Myanmar under-19 team in 2018.
+Myat made his debut for the Myanmar under-19 team in 2018.
 He scored three out of 6 goals against the Philippines at the Phnom Penh Olympic Stadium in Cambodia.

 Senior

-He made his debut on 10 October 2018 against Indonesia in a friendly match and scored his first international goal for the Myanmar national team against Bahrain.
+Myat made his debut on 10 October 2018 against Indonesia in a friendly match where later, he scored his first international goal against Bahrain six days later.

+Myat scored his second international goal during the 2026 ASEAN Championship fixtures against Malaysia on 25 July 2026.